Palo Alto, California

 Birthing centers: what matters

-Lucile Packard Stanford is the default for Palo Alto PPO family buyers: in-city (5 to 15 minutes from any Palo Alto address), Level IV NICU on-site (the highest available, one of only a handful of Level IV NICUs in Northern California), Neuro-NICU first in the US, 24/7 high-risk obstetrics and neonatology and pediatric specialty coverage.
-This is one of the strongest hospital catchments in the Bay Area for family-planning buyers.
+Lucile Packard Stanford is the default for Palo Alto PPO buyers who need on-site obstetric and NICU coverage: in-city (5 to 15 minutes from any Palo Alto address), Level IV NICU on-site (the highest available, one of only a handful of Level IV NICUs in Northern California), Neuro-NICU first in the US, 24/7 high-risk obstetrics and neonatology and pediatric specialty coverage.
+This is one of the strongest hospital catchments in the Bay Area for buyers who need obstetric and neonatal coverage.

 Kaiser members in Palo Alto go to Kaiser Redwood City for routine delivery (above 34 weeks gestation).
 Premature delivery below 34 weeks transfers to Kaiser Santa Clara or Kaiser SF NICU.
 Build the 15 to 20 minute drive into prenatal-care scheduling.

-El Camino Mountain View is the alternative PPO option (10 to 15 minutes south) for families preferring the El Camino / Stanford Medicine partnership Level III NICU instead of Lucile Packard's Level IV.
+El Camino Mountain View is the alternative PPO option (10 to 15 minutes south) for buyers preferring the El Camino / Stanford Medicine partnership Level III NICU instead of Lucile Packard's Level IV.

 Hospital network coverage depends on your insurance plan.
 Lily does not advise on medical coverage decisions; for in-network confirmation contact your insurer directly.
 Hospital information above is current as of 2026-05-28 and should be re-verified with each hospital's admissions office before relying on it for a major life decision.